aksel-blaise/garymorph/analysis/linear-metrics.md

 maximum length and maximum width for all varieties, coupled with maximum thickness for *Gary Small*.
 No metrics were reported for *Gary Long*, which was omitted from this analysis.
-Those points that do not match with one of the three criteria were assigned as unidentified (“UID”).
+Those points that do not match with one of the three criteria were assigned as unidentified (“UID”), and should be considered as Gary with no type-variety assignment.

 ``` r
 # assign varieties based upon reported metrics in Ford and Webb [1956]